taoteg/call-of-duty-2-docker-server/Ubuntu-Call-of-Duty-2-server/README.md

   2. copy all the `iw_XX.iwd` from 00 to **14** to the `cod2server/main` folder (you want to keep the 15 already in place, as it was unpacked from the dedicated server) ;
   3. copy all the localizations `localized_english_iwXX.iwd` to the `cod2server/main` (it might be another language).
 3. go in the `docker` folder, and build the docker image : `docker build -t cod2server .` (don't forget the **dot** at the end).
 4. launch the container : `docker run -it -d -p 28960:28960/udp -p 20510:20510/udp -v /path/to/cod2server:/home/cod2/cod2server cod2server`.
-Don't forget to update the path of the `cod2server` folder to fit your configuration.
+Don't forget to update the path of the `cod2server` folder in the docker command to fit your configuration.

 > We use [docker volumes](https://docs.docker.com/userguide/dockervolumes/) to read the game files & configuration : our local `cod2server` is mounted in our container.
 It allow us to update the configuration without rebuilding the docker image : we only have to relaunch the container after changes.